Martin Worthington (academic)

+and in 2025 the Gold Medal of Ivane Javakhishvili Tbilisi State University.

 In 2018 he directed the world’s first Babylonian-language film, The Poor Man of Nippur, which was shortlisted by the Arts and Humanities Research Council for the 2019 ‘Research in Film’ award.

 Worthington worked with Marvel for the movie The Eternals, by providing them translations and recordings for part of the script in Babylonian.